oracle/coherence-operator/docs/samples/management/console-cohql/README.md

-# Access Coherence console and CohQL on a cluster node
+# Access Coherence Console and CohQL on a Cluster Node

-The Coherence Console and CohQL (Coherence Query Language) are developer tools for interacting with a Coherence cluster.
+The Coherence Console and CohQL (Coherence Query Language) are developer tools used for interacting with a Coherence cluster.

-This samples shows using `kubectl exec' to connect to any of the pods and start either of these tools as a storage-disabled client.
+This samples shows how to use `kubectl exec` to connect to any of the pods and start Coherence console or CohQL as a storage-disabled client.

 [Return to Management samples](../) / [Return to samples](../../README.md#list-of-samples)

 ## Prerequisites

-Ensure you have already installed the Coherence Operator by using the instructions [here](../../../README.md#install-the-coherence-operator).
+Ensure you have already installed the Coherence Operator using the instructions [here](../../../README.md#install-the-coherence-operator).

 ## Installation Steps

 1. Install the Coherence cluster

-   Issue the following to install the cluster with Persistence and Snapshot enabled:
+  Install the cluster with Persistence and Snapshot enabled:

    ```bash
    $ helm install \